cs1302uga/cs1302-ce22/README.md

 with the GUI while the current song was playing.
 That would mean you couldn't pause, change songs, minimize the app, etc until the song ended.
 This problem is solved by using multiple threads of execution.
-This class exercise introduces the reader to the use of Java threads to allow seemingly simulataneous actions within an application.
+This class exercise introduces the reader to the use of Java threads to allow seemingly simultaneous actions within an application.

 ## References and Prerequisites